 The key verse for our blog is Deuteronomy 6:7, “Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.”
 I can only pray that you can use the Lego Christmas Activity to further impress that Christmas is about a gift.
 The personal gift of Jesus and the eternal life He offers.

-How can I get the Lego Christmas Activity Workbook?
+How can I get a copy of the ABCJLM Christmas Unit Study?

 Ideas from Others: